Ruwanari/url-analyser/README.md

 - If the web page contains a login or not

 # To run the service
+- Clone the master branch
 - Navigate to project root
+- go get
 - go test -v ./...
 - go run main.go
+- Open the browser on http://localhost:8088

 # Pre-requisites
 - Go 1.17 or above should be installed